gkpraveen1988/Linuxacademy/README.md

     python -m linuxacademy_dl https://linuxacademy.com/cp/modules/view/id/course_id

-`linuxacademy-dl` will ask for your udemy username (email address) and password then start downloading the videos.
+`linuxacademy-dl` will ask for your username (or email address) and password then start downloading the videos.

 By default, `linuxacademy-dl` will download all the course materials directly into the current working directory.
 If you wish to have the files downloaded to a specific location, use the `-o /path/to/directory/` parameter.